lob-software/aeronic/README.md

 }
 ```

-A subscriber, containing business logic can then be defined by implementing the interface above:
+A subscriber, containing business logic can then be defined by implementing the interface:

 ```java
 public class TradeEventsImpl implements TradeEvents